FCOO/leaflet-bootstrap-marker/README.md

 - **`bsMarkerCircle`** Round or square marker with optional fill and border color and icon or text
 - **`bsMarkerIcon`** Fontawesome icons as marker with optional fill and border color and icon or text
+- **`bsMarkerStandard`** A standard Leaflet marker with optional fill and border color and icon or text
 - **`bsMarkerRedCross`** Special marker as a red cross on the map

 ## Installation